 1. Curcumin may be beneficial for patients with Myeloproliferative neoplasms (MPN)

 Curcumin is a key ingredient present in the Turmeric spice, with anti-inflammatory, antioxidant and anti-tumor properties.
-Most of the Polycythemia Vera patients have a mutation of the JAK2 gene in their blood-forming cells.
+Most of the Polycythemia Vera patients have a mutation of the JAK2 gene in their blood-forming cells and hence treatment options are explored based on this target.

-Hence, including Curcumin in the diet may be beneficial for patients with Myeloproliferative neoplasms such as Polycythemia Vera.
+Hence, including Curcumin, a key active ingredient of Turmeric, in the diet may be beneficial for patients with Myeloproliferative neoplasms, positive for JAK2 mutations, such as Polycythemia Vera and may be a potential candidate for alternative treatment.

 2. Resveratrol may have therapeutic potential against Myeloproliferative Neoplasms with JAK2(V617F) Mutation